An easy side dish that’s full of flavour!

 - Add bok choy and toss to coat; let sit for 1 hour (or refrigerate for up to 6 hours).

-- When ready to cook, preheat barbeque to medium-hot (375F).
+- When ready to cook, preheat barbeque to medium-hot (375F) or preheat broiler or a large, heavy duty (cast iron is ideal) frying pan.

 - Let cook 3 – 4 minutes then turn over and cook 3 – 4 minutes more until lightly charred but still tender-crisp.
 Serve immediately.